 And in 2005, I began writing Real-Life Mom for The Oregonian’s SW Weekly section, another dream come true – to write a family column for the state’s largest daily newspaper.
 I wrote that parenting column till the section consolidated into the Clackamas County Weekly in 2008.
 I continue to muse on life and family and God and culture at www.writermommusings.blogspot.com

-My first book, Images of America: WEST LINN, was released by Arcadia Publishing in 2009 [ www.imagesofamericawestlinn.com ] and I am working on compiling my collection of WriterMom columns into a book.
-In addition, I have begun my memoir.Show
+My first book, Images of America: WEST LINN, was released by Arcadia Publishing in 2009 [ www.imagesofamericawestlinn.com ] and my second book is called WriterMom Tales, which is a collection of columns on motherhood and adventure and life.Show